annaVettoruzzo/LymphomaImages/README.md

 This model outperforms the traditional Machine Learning approaches reaching an accuracy higher than 97%, despite the higher computational burden.

+Code files:
+- demo.py is a short demo to load the dataset in the selected color space, normalize it, load a pre-trained model and evaluate its performance;
+- train.py is the complete code to load and process the dataset, fit the model selected and evaluate its performance.
+- function.py contains all the additional functions used in the main code.

 Participants:
 - Anna Vettoruzzo
 - Giulia Rizzoli